 Welcome to the Duddo Community Website, serving residents and visitors in and around the parish of Duddo, in north Northumberland.

-We are expecting another vacany in the Duddo Ward this summer, which will leave no leeway for illness or absence in holding quorate meetings.
+We are expecting another vacancy in the Duddo Ward in the near future.
+This will leave no leeway for illness or absence in holding quorate meetings.

 If you are interested in serving the community as a parish councillor, please contact the Clerk, Don Brownlow (tel.
 01289 382702), or Chair, Angus McIntosh (tel.
 01289 387181), to discuss what is involved.